xinlin-z/smally/README.md

 ## Get Help

+There are many usage examples in help info.

     $ python3 smally.py -h

+**-a** option is used to indicate one or more absolute path.

 **-i** option is used to add time interval (milliseconds) between each piture's process.
 This may be helpful in your busy production server.

+**-r** option is used to recurse sub folders.
+The default behavior is not recursive.

+**-k** option is used to keep the mtime of compressed file unchanged.
+This is useful with -t option in case you have a daily routine to compress.

+**-t** option is used to set a time window in seconds.
+Only the files are not old than the time window compute from now would took action.
+While --jpegtran, -k option should be used with -t together.

 ## Show Pictures' Info